Cutting-edge artists give Ichiro, Griffey rookie cards a futuristic rebirth

 Calling upon such disparate influences as architects Frank Lloyd Wright and John Lautner, the design of the Porsche 911 Carrera, Nike’s Galaxy Foamposite shoe for Penny Hardaway and director Ridley Scott, Yang found his sweet spot.

 “I didn’t want to do too much,” Yang said.
-“I just gave it, I wouldn’t even say a facelift; I just think I enhanced it to give it that Bladerunner, post-modern mid-century, futuristic look without taking too much away from Ichiro and Topps.”
+“I just gave it, I wouldn’t even say a face-lift; I just think I enhanced it to give it that Blade Runner, post-modern midcentury, futuristic look without taking too much away from Ichiro and Topps.”

 One Ben Baller touch is the placement of a diamond in the lower right-hand corner, a nod both to the shape of the baseball field and his status as a renowned jeweler.
 Another touch is the enhancement of Ichiro’s trademark Oakley sunglasses to look like what Yang calls “apocalypse goggles.”